scannotation/Scannotation_software/README.md

 ## Teaser
 A teaser introducing Scannotation will be available soon.

-## Technical support
+## Help and Technical support
-If you encounter any problems, please contact the developers at this address: scannotation@ehesp.fr or post your issue on this GitHub repository based on the file "Issue_template.md".
+If you encounter any problems, please contact the developers at this address: scannotation@ehesp.fr or post your issue on this GitHub repository based on the [file "Issue_template.md"](https://github.com/scannotation/Scannotation_software/blob/master/Issue_template.md).